DavidHe1127/Mr.He_HandBook/Testing/unit_test.md

   }),
 };
 ```
 Call can be chained when needing access to mocked function returned by another mocked function.
-Example below shows how you can get the first argument of first call to a mocked function which is returned by `someMockFunc` as the second element in the array `value[1]`.
+Example below shows how you can get the first argument of the first call to a mocked function which is returned by `someMockFunc` as the second element in the array `value[1]`.

 ```js
 someMockFunc.mock.results[1].value[1].mock.calls[0][0]